 The Bi-Co Chinese Program, in conjunction with the Dean’s Offices at the two colleges, offers a free peer-tutoring program for all currently enrolled Chinese language students.
 Any student needing academic assistance should take advantage of this wonderful resource.

 Procedure for getting tutoring at BMC

 At BMC all students who want tutors need to request them through the online tutor request form.
 The form is very brief and easy to fill out.
 Once a student completes and submits the request form, the form is processed by the Head Tutors and the Dean's Office, and he or she is assigned a tutor or tutors, depending on the specific needs.
 Here is the link to the Tutoring Program:

-Towards the bottom of this webpage, there is a link to the actual tutor request form.
+At the bottom of the webpage, there is a link to the actual tutor request form.